huyz/chromium-search-sync/README.md

 1. **Discovery**: Finds all Brave and Chrome profiles on the system
 2. **Collection**: Reads search engines from each profile's database
+3. **Filtering**: Excludes browser-specific schemes (brave://, chrome://) that don't work across browsers
-3. **Comparison**: Identifies the most recent version of each shortcut keyword (case-insensitive)
+4. **Comparison**: Identifies the most recent version of each shortcut keyword (case-insensitive)
-4. **Synchronization**: Copies missing shortcuts to profiles that don't have them
+5. **Synchronization**: Copies missing shortcuts to profiles that don't have them
-5. **Validation**: Ensures case-insensitive keyword matching and prevents duplicates
+6. **Validation**: Ensures case-insensitive keyword matching and prevents duplicates

 The tool uses the `last_modified` timestamp to determine which version of a search engine is newest when the same keyword exists in multiple profiles.